pixarninja/acm_webapp/README.md

 - Input the Access Key ID and Secret Access Key that we saved with the user we created.
 - Select "Finish" once the keys have been verified.

-You should now be able to launch a NetBeans application, by chaning the Server Settings of the NetBeans project to the newly created EB cloud addition.
+You should now be able to launch a NetBeans application, by changing the Server Settings of the NetBeans project to the newly created EB cloud addition.
 This ends the Walkthough of the backend setup of this repository.

 ### NetBeans Libraries